CommunityToolkit/Windows/ReadMe.md

 ### [Try out our Sample Gallery from the Microsoft Store](https://aka.ms/windowstoolkitapp)

 Want to see the toolkit in action before jumping into the code?
-Download and play with the [Windows Community Toolkit Gallery](https://www.microsoft.com/store/apps/9nblggh4tlcq) from the Store.
+Download and play with the [Windows Community Toolkit Gallery](https://aka.ms/windowstoolkitapp) from the Store.

 Please read the [Getting Started with the Windows Community Toolkit](https://docs.microsoft.com/dotnet/communitytoolkit/windows/getting-started) page for more detailed information about using the toolkit.

+If you're updating from a pre-8.x version of the Windows Community Toolkit, see [our migration notes here](https://aka.ms/toolkit/windows/migration).

 ### Windows Community Toolkit Labs